Generic Name: amphetamine sulfate

 Drug Abuse and Dependence

-Amphetamine Sulfate Tablets are a Schedule II controlled substance.
+Amphetamine sulfate is a Schedule II controlled substance.
 Amphetamines have been extensively abused.
 Tolerance, extreme psychological dependence, and severe social disability have occurred.
 There are reports of patients who have increased the dosage to many times the recommended.
 Abrupt cessation following prolonged high dosage administration results in extreme fatigue and mental depression; changes are also noted on the sleep EEG.
 Manifestations of chronic intoxication with amphetamines include severe dermatosis, marked insomnia, irritability, hyperactivity and personality changes.
 The most severe manifestation of chronic intoxication is psychosis, often clinically indistinguishable from schizophrenia.
 This is rare with oral amphetamines.

 Individual patient response to amphetamines varies widely.
 While toxic symptoms occasionally occur as an idiosyncrasy at doses as low as 2 mg, they are rare with doses of less than 15 mg; 30 mg can produce severe reactions, yet doses of 400 to 500 mg are not necessarily fatal.